11 minute read

 client.activate();

-To deactivate a client call Client#deactivate.
-It will stop attempting to reconnect and disconnect if there is an active connection.
+To deactivate a client, call Client#deactivate.
+It stops reconnection attempts and disconnects any active connection.

 Send messages

-When the client is connected to the server, it can send STOMP messages using the Client#publish method.
+When the client is connected, it can send STOMP messages using the Client#publish method.

-// There is an option to skip content length header
+// There is an option to skip the Content-length header

 client.publish({